tonylintingyi-cpu/Logistics_and_ABC_Analysis/README.md

 Logistics Performance Analysis:
 ABC Analysis:

+An interactive Tableau dashboard can be found here.

 The SQL queries for data cleaning are available here.

 The SQL queries for exploratory data analysis are available here.